Oktoberfest Hot German Potato Salad Recipe

 Optional.
 Some folks serve German Potato Salad with bratwurst or other sausages, even hot dogs, on top.
 Another option is to slice cooked sausages and add them to the sauce when you add the potatoes.
 For this recipe, use 2 hot dog sized sausages.

 1) Hard cook the eggs according to this method.
 Peel and wash the potatoes.
 Boil a 2 quart pot of water.
 Add the potatoes.
 When a knife can be inserted to the center easily, remove them, drain them in a colander, and set them aside.

 2) Cook the bacon in a skillet over a medium heat or under the broiler until it is crisp.
 Crumble it and set it aside for now.
 Discard all but about 3 tablespoons of the fat.

 3) Sauté the onion in the drippings over medium heat until they are translucent.
-While they are cooking, peel the eggs and slice them, and slice the potatoes about the same thickness.
+While they are cooking, peel the eggs and slice them, perhaps 1/8" thick, and slice the potatoes about 1/4" thick.
 Some folks like the potatoes cubed.
 If you are among them, don't let me talk you out of it.
+Just keep things bite sized.
 Set them aside for a few minutes.
 When the onions are soft and translucent, add the flour, celery seed, mustard seed, pepper, and salt, and cook and stir for about 3 minutes.
 Add the vinegar, water or broth, and sugar, and stir until it begins to thicken.
 Add the bacon, eggs, and potatoes.
 Stir gently to coat everything with the sauce, trying not to break the potatoes and egg yolks too much.
 Garnish with the greens and a sprinkle of paprika for color.
 Serve warm.